-If you are PAC-eligible employee (salaried, exempt professional level employees and above), you may voluntarily participate in the HCSC PAC.
+If you are PAC-eligible salaried employee (grade 36 and above), you may voluntarily participate in the HCSC PAC.
 All contributions to the HCSC PAC are voluntary and not tax-deductible.
 There is no minimum amount to become a HCSC PAC member.
 You have the right to refuse to contribute without reprisal.
 Under federal election campaign laws, our Company can pay the costs necessary to establish and operate the HCSC PAC that complies with Company policy and with federal and/or state legal requirements.